hirsimaki-markus/arduino-PS2-to-USB/development-notes.md

 # Development notes

-First of all please note these notes describe my process of getting the whole project working including the physical side of things like actually building the adapter and dumpster diving for some additional parts.
+First I would like to mention these notes describe my process of getting the whole project working including the physical side of things like actually building the adapter and dumpster diving for some additional parts.
 For more patch note -like information see README.

 ## Motivation and origins of the project